Ketamine is a powerful anaesthetic drug that is used for pain management in veterinary settings and occasionally in hospitals.

 When dealing with an addiction and the long term effects of ketamine abuse, it is important for a person to access specialist treatment so that they can withdraw from the drug safely and have the opportunity to learn ways to maintain their recovery overtime.

-At Priory Group, free addiction assessments are available*.
+At Priory, free addiction assessments are available*.
 These give people the opportunity to visit the clinic and get to know the team.
 The assessments also allow our team to fully understand the person and their addiction so that the right treatment is provided.

-We are able to provide detoxification for ketamine addiction.
+At Priory, we are able to provide ketamine addiction treatment.
 With 24-hour care and support, our medically assisted process ensures people are able to withdraw in a safe and secure environment, where they are kept as comfortable as possible.

 We are also able to provide day and outpatient services, which can be an ideal step-down following on from a residential stay, as they offer a person support and guidance as they begin to rebuild their life away from addiction.